tristanisham/zvm/README.md

 ## Environment Variables

-- `ZVM_DEBG` enables DEBUG logging for your executable.
+- `ZVM_DEBUG` enables DEBUG logging for your executable.
 This is meant for contributors and developers.
 - `ZVM_SET_CU` Toggle the automatic upgrade checker.
 If you want to reenable the checker, just `uset ZVM_SET_CU`.
+- `ZVM_PATH` sets the install location for ZVM.
+Set the environment variable to the parent directory of where you've placed the `.zvm` directory.

 ## Please Consider Giving the Repo a Star ⭐